Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 It’s easy to think that life is black and white.
 If we all have the same facts, we should all draw the same conclusions.
 This might work if we all had the same brain, lived in the same way with the same experiences but we don’t.
 By the time outside stimuli reach our brain for processing, it has already been put through our personal filters.
 What gets analyzed by my brain is very different from what gets analyzed by your brain despite the same stimuli.
 This allows for both of us to come up with equally valid conclusions even if they contradict.

 The difference between strong communicators and weak communicators are those who are curious about the other person’s views and can build a bridge from their own view.
-Ask yourself, what assumptions is the other person making that makes their story true?
-We all tend to think the other person is either slow or missing information and that is why they are coming up with faulty conclusions.
+Ask yourself – what assumptions is the other person making that makes their story true?
+Resist the tendency to think the other person is either slow or missing information and that is why they are coming up with faulty conclusions.
 In many cases, we may be the slow one that’s missing information.

 9. Other people’s values and traits rub off on you.